Arizona Borrowers’ Bill of Rights

 Title 6, chapter 7, articles 1 through 5 (sections 6-601 through 6-649) are repealed.

-Section 44-1522, Arizona Revised Statutes, is amended to include violations of Title 6, Chapter 7, Article 6 as unlawful practices under the Consumer Fraud Act.
+Section 44-1522, Arizona Revised Statutes, is amended to include violations of Title 6, Chapter 7, Articles 6 and 7 as unlawful practices under the Consumer Fraud Act.

 If any provision of this act or its application is held invalid, the invalidity does not affect other provisions or applications that can be given effect without the invalid provision.

-This act is effective from and after January 1, 20XX, except that the department may immediately commence rulemaking and establish the required database.
+This act is effective from and after January 1, 2028, except that the department may immediately commence rulemaking and establish the required databases and programs.